Ovesh101/Jobify-Main/README.md

 ### Deployment Link
 You can access the live version of the **Jobify CMS Dashboard** at the following link:
+> **⚠️ Note:**
+> Due to the hosting platform, the project might take some time to load initially.
+> You may need to refresh the page 1-2 times for the best experience.

 [Jobify CMS Dashboard - Live Demo](https://jobify-main.onrender.com/)